-Bleeds are the print that extends beyond the edge of the trim or fold lines of your packaging.
-Bleeds account for any slight movement in paper when it's being printed or cut, and therefore help minimize the likelihood of having any unprinted edges.
-It's important to have all designs at the edge of a cut or fold line 'bleed' over and into the next panel or empty space.
+Bleeds are the areas of print that extend beyond the edge of the cut or fold lines of your packaging.
+Bleeds account for any slight movement in paper when it's being printed or cut, and therefore helps minimize the likelihood of having any unprinted edges.
+It's important that all designs at the edge of a cut or fold line 'bleed' over and into the next panel or empty space.

 Here's another example where bleeds have been taken into account.
 You'll see that in areas where there are colors or artwork at the edge of a cut line, the design extends beyond the dieline.